 executioner landscaper (me) has time to pull them out and put something more worthwhile in.
 And now every enlarging, polar-vortex-caused brown spot makes me dance with glee – I don’t have to feel guilty about pulling out a living plant!

 I recently again started to keep plants within my house thanks to Modern Planters, as now I don’t have to worry about the plants falling down often as they used to before and due to the variety of designs I can keep changing them to match with the changing paint of my house.
+And as most of my lawn care is done based on the experts from MyLawnCare Adelaide, so there is absolutely no chance of them dying out anytime soon.
 Learn more about York County Landscapers to get fresh and advanced garden design ideas.

 The rest of the garden has surprised me.
 I was busy with school and hadn’t mulched/covered/prepared anything for winter.
 Bad Jennifer!
 The spring bulbs were fine, of course, and the most welcome sight after the cold!
 The peonies, daylillies, and such came back as strong as ever; same for my 3rd year asparagus.
 My rose bushes were a gangrenous black, except for the sickly-green section that had been covered with a foot of snow just before the big freeze.
 I cut them back and some put out stems from the 12″ that lived, while others came up from the roots.
 And I thought I had lost the wild loganberry I brought back from my brother’s place last year, but it started producing leaves from the roots just a couple weeks ago.
 Even the two blueberries I planted late last summer made it – and have about 8 berries each for our first crop!